rubys/kamal-in-production/docs/Preface.md

 # Preface

+!!! overview
+    - Production is more than copying files and starting a process.

 My name is Sam Ruby.
 I work for [Fly.io](https://fly.io) because I believe in Platform as a Service (PaaS) in general, and in our company's offering in particular.
 I am writing this book because I believe in Kamal.
 Yes, it is indeed possible to endorse both.
 It is also possible to switch back and forth, and even run them side by side.
 I have done all of these things.